joomla/Manual/README.md

 Don't use `<br>` to force a new line (eg in table text); use `<br/>` instead.

+Don't use subdirectory names which match somewhat the parent directory name.
+For example, avoid `./install-update/install/`, as this can cause docusaurus to report broken links.

 ### Docusaurus Additions

 You won't see the effect of these when you preview the Markdown text, but you will see them by previewing the Pull Request.